thkukuk/hugo-photoswipe5-gallery/README.md

 ## PhotoSwipe usage

-- Call `{{< load-photoswipe >}}` **once** on each page where you want to use PhotoSwipe.
+* Call `{{< load-photoswipe >}}` **once** on each page where you want to use PhotoSwipe.
-- It doesn't matter where on the page.
+* It doesn't matter where on the page.
-- If you don't load PhotoSwipe, each figure will instead have a good ol' fashioned hyperlink to a bigger image (or - if you haven't specified a bigger image - the same one).
+* If you don't load PhotoSwipe, each figure will instead have a good ol' fashioned hyperlink to a bigger image (or - if you haven't specified a bigger image - the same one).

 ## CSS Hackers

-`hugo-easy-gallery.css` is designed to provide square tiles in a container with `max-width: 768px`.
+`hugo-easy-gallery.css` is designed to provide square tiles in a container.

 Here are some pointers if you want to adapt the CSS:

- - Change `.gallery {max-width: 768px;}` if you want a gallery wider than 768px.
- - Change `min-width` in the `@media` styles to change the screen widths at which the layout changes
+* Change `min-width` in the `@media` styles to change the screen widths at which the layout changes
- - If you want more than 4 tiles per row, set `width` = 100% / number of tiles per row
+* If you want more than 4 tiles per row, set `width` = 100% / number of tiles per row
- - `padding-bottom` = `width` gives square tiles.
+* `padding-bottom` = `width` gives square tiles.
 Change padding-bottom if you want some other aspect ratio, e.g. `width: 33.3%; padding-bottom: 25%` gives a 4:3 aspect ratio.

 ## Issues